🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 • Opting for any pricing model - pay-as-you-go, subscription-based, one-time purchase, or even custom pricing.

-• Launching a new product all together for a new market or buyer segment.
+• Launching a new product altogether for a new market or buyer segment.

 • Augmenting your customer experience with the support provided by the cloud service providers.

-Cloud Marketplaces simplify contract management with standardized EULA, custom agreements, and public and private listing.
-They take care of automated billing, invoicing, and collections and disburse your revenue in your account on the scheduled date.
+Cloud marketplaces simplify contract management with standardized EULA, custom agreements, and public and private listings.
+They take care of automated billing, invoicing, and collections, and disburse your revenue into your account on the scheduled date.
 What differentiates cloud marketplaces from the other GTM channels is their ability to:

-• Append custom terms & conditions for a selected set of buyers, thus facilitating the profitable practice in the B2B SaaS ecosystem.
+• Append custom terms and conditions for a selected set of buyers, thus facilitating the profitable practice in the B2B SaaS ecosystem.

-• Deliver custom discounts for some buyers, providing flexibility to scale and grow at a stronger velocity.
+• Deliver custom discounts for some buyers, providing flexibility to scale and grow faster.

 1. Fees